Validation

 Assert::that($value)

-->matchesRegex('/pattern/'); // Matches regular expression
+->matchesRegex('/pattern/'); // Ensures the string matches the given regular expression

 Numeric Validations